Laura Fuentes

 Baked Oatmeal

-It has a bread pudding-like texture, and the cranberries give it a burst of tart goodness.
-I like to top my baked oats with a little unsweetened almond milk; making the combination of hot oats and cold milk divine.
-Plus, this recipe doesn’t need a whole lot of added sugar, just a touch of honey is enough!
+It has all the health benefits of oatmeal with a bread pudding-like texture and a burst of tart goodness from the cranberries.
+Plus, this recipe doesn't need a whole lot of added sugar, just a touch of honey is enough!

 Ingredients